eurisko-us/eurisko-us.github.io/_posts/2020-12-21-solving-magic-squares-using-backtracking.md

 </font>
 <br>

 Now, let's think of how we can structure the while loop.
 We want the loop to keep going until both the value None is nowhere to be found in the list, and the square is valid.
-We can use the 'or' operator to run the loop if None is in the square, or the square isn't valid, like this:
+We can use the <code>or</code> operator to run the loop if <code>None</code> is in the square, or the square isn't valid, like this:

 <font size="3em">
 <!-- HTML generated using hilite.me --><div style="background: #ffffff; overflow:auto;width:auto;border:solid gray;border-width:.1em .1em .1em .8em;padding:.2em .6em;"><pre style="margin: 0; line-height: 125%"><span style="color: #008800; font-weight: bold">def</span> <span style="color: #0066BB; font-weight: bold">gen_magic_square</span>(size):